VirgilSecurity/virgil-sdk-python/documentation/get-started/data-integrity.md

 signature = alice_key.sign(data_buff)
 ```

 To create a signature, you need to load Alice's Virgil Key.
-The [Loading Key](/documentation/guides/virgil-key/loading-key.md) guide provides more details
+The [Loading Key](/documentation/guides/virgil-key/loading-key.md) guide provides more details.

 ### Transmission